justmisosoup/working-with-me/README.md

 - My day starts at 8 AM.
 I may come off as anti-social in the mornings, I just need time to wake up.
 It’s nothing personal if I seem to struggle through conversation in the mornings.
 - I spend the first half-hour catching up with emails and Slack messages.
-- The start of the workday is at 8:30 AM and consists of working meetings like stand ups.
-Getting caught up with the team.
+- The start of the workday is at 8:30 AM and consists of standing meetings like stand ups and getting caught up.
-- Next, I like to line up any brainstorms in the first half of the day.
-Anytime before noon.
-Depending on availability.
-This is also because members of our team are in Europe.
-I like to be respectful of their days also.
+- I prefer to conduct collaborative meetings in the first half of the day.
-- I take an hour lunch with my fiancé around noon.
-This is a sacred time.
+- I take an hour lunch around noon—if I remember.
 - Focused work takes place in the afternoon.
-This is also when interpersonal meetings can happen.
-- Ideally, I end my workday at 6 PM.
+- I end my workday at 6 PM.

 ### My strengths and weaknesses